TosbackCgusBridge-Bot/CGUs-versions/Dishnetwork/Privacy Policy.md

 DISH Cares connects our team with opportunities in local communities to make a difference for those who need it most.

-Rated #1 in Customer Satisfaction
+*   Ranked #1 in Customer Satisfaction by J.D.
+Power §
+*   #1 in Customer Service §
+*   #1 in in Performance and Reliability §
+*   #1 in Cost of Service §
+*   #1 in Billing Experience §

-24/7 Customer Support 99% Signal Quality Available Anywhere
+*   24/7 Customer Support
+*   99% Signal Quality
+*   Available Anywhere

 Get the full DISH experience!